jmcooper/live-auto-type/README.md

 # live-auto-type README

 Live Auto Type can be used for live coding presentations to replay a series of code blocks one at a time.
-By copying codeblocks into a buffer fromt he clipboard you can then replay each code block and it will type each one in the editor.
+By copying codeblocks into a buffer from the clipboard you can then replay each code block and it will type each one in the editor.

 ## Features